Policies for Mass Mailing and Bulk Emailing

-Before Customer or its end users engage in mass mailings, customer must obtain written approval from Cox.
-The customer must complete the mass mailing request form located at http://massmailing.coxmail.com, and, if approval is granted by Cox, customer must comply with all instructions and requirements outlined by Cox before customer may engage in mass mailings.
-Failure to comply with Cox requirements is a violation of this Acceptable Use Policy (AUP).
-If Cox denies customer’s request for mass mailings, customer shall not engage in mass mailings.
+Before engaging in Mass Mailings, you must obtain written approval from Cox.
+Complete the Mass Mailing Request Form.
+If approval is granted by Cox, you must comply with all instructions and requirements outlined by Cox before engaging in Mass Mailings.
+Failure to comply with Cox requirements is a violation of the Acceptable Use Policy (AUP).

-Mass mailing is not included as part of any Cox service offering and Customer has no contractual right to engage in mass mailings until and unless customer receives written approval from Cox for mass mailings.
 Cox may approve, deny, condition, or rescind previously granted permission, in its sole discretion.
-Failure of Cox to reply to customer shall be deemed a denial of mass mailing authorization.
+Failure of Cox to reply to customer shall be deemed a denial of Mass Mailing authorization.

 Mass Mailing Requirements

 Listed below are the limits and requirements for using Mass Mailing with Cox Business email servers.

 - All email distributions must have a viable and clear option or instructions for opting-out of the subscriber list.